 FIFA, which is registered as a non-profit association committed to the improvement of the sport, invests the money it earns back in the sport through various development programmes aimed towards constant improvement of football.

 We next take a look at the FIFA business model using the three dimensions proposed by George and Bock (2011): resource, transactive and value structures.

-Transactive structure is the configuration and set of characteristics of the organisational structure that determines and defines key transactions with partners and stakeholders.
+The transactive structure is the configuration and set of characteristics of the organisational structure that determines and defines key transactions with partners and stakeholders.
 FIFA is a federated organisation with its key stakeholders being member associations, regional confederations, corporate sponsors, media companies and spectators.
-FIFA partners, including Adidas, Coca-Cola, Wanda Group, Hyundai and Visa, sponsor FIFA World Cup tournaments and in return are able to showcase their brands to billions of viewers globally.
+FIFA partners, including Adidas, Coca-Cola, Wanda Group, Hyundai and Visa, sponsor FIFA World Cup tournaments and in return are able to showcase their brands to millions of viewers globally.

 Further, they are able to use FIFA’s official marks in co-branding ventures and also benefit from hospitality opportunities.
 FIFA engages with its commercial and broadcasting partners through marketing companies that serve as intermediaries.